Active Standards

 Active PES Standards

-Terms and definitions encompassing the products within the scope of ac (38 kV and below for air insulated equipment, 52 kV and below for gas insulated equipment) and dc (3.2 kV and below) power switchgear assemblies, including components for switching, interrupting, metering, protection, and regulating purposes as used primarily in connection with generation, […]
+Terms and definitions encompassing products within the scope of ac (48.3 kV and below for air insulated equipment, 52 kV and below for gas insulated equipment) and dc (3.2 kV and below) power switchgear assemblies, including components for switching, interrupting, metering, protection, and regulating purposes as used primarily in connection with generation, transmission, […]

-- IEEE 2686-2024 - IEEE Recommended Practice for Battery Management Systems in Stationary Energy Storage Applications
+- IEEE 2993-2025 - IEEE Recommended Practice for Energy Storage System Design using Second-Life Electric Vehicle Batteries

 Highlighted Standards